Maserati Bora: US models

-US safety-compliant front bumpers had to be added to meet US DOT safety legislation, on US-delivered cars, though many US Bora owners have subsequently retro-fitted the original Euro versions.
+Larger, beefier bumpers were fitted to the US-bound cars as to comply with bumper standards, though many Bora owners in the United States and Canada have subsequently replaced them with the smaller, thinner bumpers for European and international markets.

+The colour of turn signal indicators on the taillamps was changed from amber to red for the US and Canadian market.

 Chassis

 The original estimated weight was 1400 kg, however, noise and safety concerns increased the weight to 1535 kg.
 It is popularly believed that the Bora is heavier than the Ghibli; however, the Ghibli weighs 1650 kg, some 115 kg more than the Bora.
 The reason for this misconception probably stems from the state of tune of their respective engines as well as the difference in the gearing of the two cars.